Photo by IA SB | Unsplash

 Cassel noted, however, that “justice is more nuanced.”
 A justice-based framework attempts to address historic inequities, but Cassel remarked that it is unrealistic to “ask people on the spot in a single microsystem — like an ICU or an emergency department — to make restorative or redistributive decisions by themselves.”
 For this reason, Cassel urged more health care systems to follow the examples set by many safety net hospitals and community health centers that build social justice into their systemic approaches to health and health care before the next disaster hits.

 As Hanfling noted, “Those of us who have been engaged in crisis standards of care planning and implementation recognize that we should try never to get into crisis care in the first place.
 Our goal should be to avoid it at all costs.”

 For more of the discussion, watch and listen to the full Virtual Learning Hour on Crisis Standards of Care.
-Learn more about future episodes in IHI’s special series of weekly COVID-19 Virtual Learning Hours.
+Learn more about other episodes in IHI’s special series of COVID-19 Virtual Learning Hours.

 You may also be interested in:

 More COVID-19 Guidance and Resources